slashdotfield/SpectralBP/README.md

 Alternatively, one may save the paclet to Mathematica's default notebook directory, which may be found out by running the command \$UserDocumentsDirectory

+One may then evaluate

+			PacletInstall["SpectralBP-1.0.0.paclet"]

+If installation is successful, one would be prompted by an output such as Paclet\[SpectralBP-,1.0.0,<>\].

+## Use

 ## License

 Sean Julian Fortuna